Jump to content

 Q: When you were a kid, what did you find most painful about continuing to skate? (getting up early, not having time to play, cold, etc.)

-A: I used to think that I wanted to play, but the most painful thing was that the teacher was really scary.
+A: I used to think that I wanted to play, but the most difficult thing was that the teacher was really scary.
 Also, it’s painful when I tried hard but didn’t get results.

 Q: Now that you have turned professional, what is the most difficult part of your daily practice and management of physical condition?

-A: Adjusting the amount of practice and training intensity.
-It’s not like practice for free skating or anything like that, now I have to practice a lot of programs.
+A: How to adjust the intensity and amount of training and exercise.
+It’s not like practice for free skating or anything like that anymore, now I have to practice a lot of programs.
 If I want to master all of them, I will be overworked, and although I can recover my body in time, it is very difficult to achieve the goal of being more efficient and having a manageable amount of training.

 Q: Other than illness and injury, what's the longest consecutive days of rest you've had so far?